DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Google's operating system for mobile phones and tablets, based on the Linux kernel and the Java programming language.
 Android is currently the most widely used operating system for mobile devices (including smartphones and tablets).

 #####Animated GIF (Graphics Interchange Format)
 A graphic file format consisting of two or more image frames shown as moving images in a timed sequence; most often used for endlessly looping mini-films or graphic animations that only last a few seconds.
-See also [**GIF**](#graphical-user-interface-gui).

 #####App store
 An online store where applications may be bought or obtained for free.
 Every major mobile operating system also has its own app store: App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry World.